 “Working with competencies helps SYA students build on a strong academic base with a series of skills that will enable them to navigate the complexity of an interdependent world.
 It’s no coincidence that these skills are part of the same skill set competitive colleges and universities are looking for in prospective students.”

-— Dr. Aric J. Visser, Head of Schools and Programs
+— Dr. Aric J. Visser, Former Head of Schools and Programs

 SYA Core Competencies